tensorflow/tensorboard/patches/README.md

 At build time, `WORKSPACE` applies the generated patch artifacts via `yarn_install(post_install_patches = ...)` instead of invoking `patch-package` inside the repository rule.
-In this PR's Bazel/CI setup, that install-time invocation was less reliable than applying the generated patch files directly.
+In the current Bazel/CI setup, that install-time invocation was less reliable than applying the generated patch files directly.